Epcot Forever

-Epcot Forever is a fireworks show that premiered on October 1, 2019, at Epcot.
+Epcot Forever was a limited-time fireworks show that premiered on October 1, 2019, at Epcot.
 Epcot Forever served as an interim replacement for IllumiNations: Reflections of Earth until its long-term replacement, Harmonious, premiered in 2021.
 It took the form of a celebration of Epcot's musical history.
 The show celebrated the park's 37-year history, featuring fireworks, music, lighting, lasers, and special effects kites set to new arrangements of music originating from some of the park's classic attractions, such as Journey Into Imagination, Spaceship Earth, Soarin', Tapestry of Nations and Universe of Energy.
 The show was also made to celebrate the past, present, and future of Epcot.